productive-codebases/build-variants/README.md

     // The nice trick with `if` is that variants will be automatically "skipped"
     // from compound variants when being disabled.
-    // For example here, the color variant will not be applyed if used into
+    // For example here, the color variant will not be applied if used into
     // compoundVariant (see below).
     .if(
       false,